MY LINOCUT PROCESS

 Always, always begin by cutting only what you are absolutely sure will be white.
 If I am making a reduction linocut that will only use one block the knowledge of what needs to be white is crucial as this is the first thing to be cut.
 In a multiblock what may appear to be white may actually be a coloured area on a subsequent block, so keep your wits about you.

-Even a single colour job should be proofed consistently as you go through the cutting process.
-There are many times when you will not know the next cut - so don't, proof and check the print.
 In colour work, when possible, try to create progressive proofs.
 These will help show how colours relate to each other, where cuts need to be made and gaps that need attention.
 The progressive print will also show errors in the outline registration - how squarely the blocks come together.

 Multiblock